 Our principal office is located in Chicago, Illinois.
-Our Chicago office occupies approximately 16,045 square feet of leased and sub-leased space, which we refer to as the existing premises.
-In November 2018, we signed an amendment to this lease to occupy an additional 40,850 square feet of space and expect to relocate from our existing premises to this additional space in March 2019.
+Our Chicago office occupies approximately 41,000 square feet of leased space.
 The lease term expires on June 30, 2031.
-As part of this amendment, upon completing our relocation, we will return 8,899 square feet of the existing premises back to our landlord.
-We intend to sublease the remaining 7,146 square feet of existing premises by the end of 2019.
-We also maintain a product development site in San Diego, California.
-Our San Diego office occupies approximately 17,105 square feet of leased space under a 60-month lease term through June 2023.
-We believe that the Chicago office coupled with our San Diego office will be suitable and adequate to meet our current needs.
+We also maintain a product development site in San Diego, California which occupies approximately 17,105 square feet of leased space under a 60-month lease term through June 2023.
+We currently believe that the Chicago and San Diego offices are suitable and adequate to meet our needs.